patchamama/The-last-book-page/README-backend.md

 DEBUG = 'DEV' in os.environ
 ```

-### To enable token authentication, cookie declaration and to also ensure that the tokens are sent over HTTPS only, add the following code to `settings.py`.
+### To enable token authentication, and cookie declaration and to also ensure that the tokens are sent over HTTPS only, add the following code to `settings.py`.

 ```
 REST_USE_JWT = True